 What is organic cotton?

 Cotton is a natural and renewable fibre sourced from the boll of the cotton plant.
 Organic Cotton is grown without the use of toxic pesticides and fertilisers, protecting the health of ecosystems and the people involved in the production process.
 Despite accounting for only 2.4% of global agricultural output, non-organic cotton accounts for 24% of the world’s insecticide use and 11% of pesticides.
-Global Organic Textile Standard (GOTS) traces the organic content and entire process of cotton production ensuring the material is processed ethically and sustainably.
+Global Organic Textile Standard (GOTS) traces the organic content and entire process of cotton production to ensure the material is processed ethically and sustainably.
 Only materials which contain a minimum of 75% natural fibres can be considered for the GOTS certification.

 How to take care of organic cotton

 Garments made from organic and regular cotton are usually easy to wash.
 As it is the case with all of our styles, hand washing is preferred, but a gentle 30 degrees cycle on your machine will do as well.
 Use cold water when washing your cotton garments in order to prevent them from shrinking.
-Tumble drying your cotton garments might make them shrink as well, which is why we recommend you air dry them hanging instead.
+Tumble drying your cotton garments might cause them to shrink as well, which is why we recommend you air dry them hanging instead.